Any good tips for scanning Golf Tags on the course?

 P

-Phil Michel posted almost 4 years ago
+Phil Michel posted over 4 years ago

 My Tags are supposed to arrive soon so I have no experience with tagging and my iPhone.
 The Game Golf "Classic" device that I have used for years was easy to work with.
 I've seen mention of people keeping the phone "nearby", or taking it out to tag.
 Has anyone tried putting their phone in a holster or belt clip and tagging their shots?